jaspock/tpln2324/docs/index.md

 ## Homework Assignments

-* Assignments before class of Dec 23, 2023: read the contents of section x; after that, complete this test (deadline: 23:59 CET, Dec 22 2023).
+* Assignments before class of Dec 13, 2023: read the contents of section x; after that, complete this test (deadline: 23:59 CET, Dec 22 2023).

+<--! comment -->

 ## Course Syllabus and Rules